technology-toolbox/website/content/blog/jjameson/2013/04/30/installation-guide-for-sharepoint-server-2010-and-office-web-apps.md

 To create the sample content:

 1. From a command prompt, change to the directory containing the "Test Console" utility.

+   {{< div-block "note" >}}

    > **Note**
    >